 The discovery process occurs automatically, so you do not have to implement any special code.
-For more information about advanced topics related to Discovery, please refer to the Discovery chapter in the RTI Connext DDS Core Libraries User's Manual (available here if you have Internet access).
+For more information about advanced topics related to Discovery, please refer to Discovery in the Core Libraries User's Manual (if you have Internet access).